 UTC employees/units identified below are trained to support Complainants.
-While not bound by confidentiality (i.e., they are Mandatory Reporters who are required to report knowledge of incidents of Prohibited Conduct to UTC and/or take other responsive action), these UTC employees/units will maintain the privacy of information shared by a Complainant within the limited circle of those UTC employees involved in UTC's response to an incident of Prohibited Conduct, including the Sexual Misconduct, Relationship Violence and Stalking Response Team.
+While not bound by confidentiality (i.e., they are Mandatory Reporters who are required to report knowledge of incidents of Prohibited Conduct to UTC and/or take other responsive action), these UTC employees/units will maintain the privacy of information shared by a Complainant within the limited circle of those UTC employees involved in UTC's response to an incident of Prohibited Conduct.
 When speaking with one of the resources below, Complainants are free to limit the details they share while they decide whether to report an incident to UTC.